 So if the Nikah is performed in accordance with Sharia, a legal marriage in Islam and a legal marriage under Pakistani law can coexist harmoniously.

-Many people worry that sharia law and court marriage may conflict, but they actually support each other.
+Many people worry that sharia law and court marriage conflict, In reality, they support each other.
 Sharia emphasizes public recognition of marriage, fairness, and documentation.

 Court registration is simply a modern way to meet those goals.
 It prevents fraud, protects women’s rights, and helps maintain family records.